3 tools we recommend to create the content you’ll use to pitch

 According to HubSpot, people like and share infographics on social media three times more than any other type of content.
 So, consider turning your news release into an infographic to grab the attention of the social media desk and increase reach.
-Use sites like Canva or Venngage to create your infographics.
+Use sites like Venngage to create your infographics.

 Whether you’re creating content for an outlet’s audience or trying to grab a journalist’s attention, GIFs are something fun to consider.
 GIPHY offers fair use GIFs – just remember, not all GIFs you find on the internet are legal.
 Consider creating your own.